 DIRECT is a deterministic search algorithm for solving global optimization problems.
 DIRECT is guaranteed to find an arbitrarily accurate approximation to the global optimum since in the limit it is an exhaustive grid search.
-Additional characteristics of DIRECT make it very appealing and effective in practice [9].
-Ljungberg et al. [22] confirm that it is much superior to an exhaustive grid search or n-dimensional bisection and also report that DIRECT is faster and more accurate than a genetic algorithm.
-Zhu et al. [26] found that DIRECT converges to a global optimum faster then adaptive simulated annealing.
+Additional characteristics of DIRECT make it very appealing and effective in practice [10].
+When applied to a quantitative trait loci (QTL) detection problem in computational biology, Ljungberg et al. [24] confirm that DIRECT is superior to an exhaustive grid search or n-dimensional bisection and report that DIRECT is faster and more accurate than a genetic algorithm.
+Zhu et al. [30] found that, in an application to slider air-bearing surface (ABS) optimization for magnetic hard disk drive design, DIRECT converges to a global optimum faster then adaptive simulated annealing.